Skip to main content

 Important: When building the project you might encounter the following error:

-Could not determine gpg version GPGopen in new window is used to sign artifacts for public release.
-Since this does not concern contributors, you may skip this step in the maven build process with -Dgpg.skip.
+Could not determine gpg version GPG is used to sign artifacts for public release.
+Since this does not concern contributors, you may skip this step in the maven build process with -Dgpg.skip

 Workflow

-1. Create an issue or comment on an issue that you want to contribute some feature
+- Create an issue or comment on an issue that you want to contribute some feature

-2. Fork the repository, create a branch and mention it in the issue
+- Fork the repository, create a branch and mention it in the issue

-3. If you desire feedback, create a pull request or comment on it in the issue.
+- If you desire feedback, create a pull request or comment on it in the issue.
 Feel free to @ any member with write permissions if you feel like your request has not been registered yet.
 They will review your changes and/or change requests

-4. If your changes are production-ready, create a pull requestopen in new window.
+- If your changes are production-ready, create a pull request.

 Pull request process